-Animals in Your Attic
+Animal Living in Your Attic

 Attics are the most common place for wildlife to hide in your home.
 These spaces are usually unfinished, so they’re easier to access from the outside.
 They’re also usually not high-traffic areas for you and your family.
 Many animals that sneak into our homes naturally like to nest in spots that are higher up.
 Attics are the perfect indoor substitute for treetops.